abarriebee/Page-View-TimeSeries-Visualizer/README.md

 # Page View Time Series Visualizer

-The objective of this project is to visualize a time series of data using a <mark style='background-color:blue'>line chart</mark>, bar chart, and box plots.
+The objective of this project is to provide a walkthrough of visualize a time series of data using a <mark style='background-color:blue'>line chart</mark>, bar chart, and box plots.
 We will do this by using Pandas, Matplotlib, and Seaborn to visualize a dataset containing the number of page views each day on the freeCodeCamp.org forum from 2016-05-09 to 2019-12-03.
 The data visualizations aid in understanding the patterns of visits while identifying yearly and monthly growth.

 # Table of Content
 * [Introduction](#Intro)